This article will help you quickly compare the best marketing attribution software available.

 Plans start from $9/month for 100,000 to 1,500,000 monthly page views.
 They also offer a demo and a free 30-day trial.

 Most companies track form-fills as the sole viable lead but other leads that come through mediums such as phone calls and live chat and go unattributed.
-Ruler tracks track each anonymous visitor to the website and details when customers convert via phone call, form, or live chat and pushes data to your analytics/CRM platformer for marketing insight.
+Ruler tracks track each anonymous visitor to the website and details when customers convert via phone call, form, or live chat and push data to your analytics/CRM platformer for marketing insight.

 Ruler scores highly in the Features and Function section of our evaluation criteria because they are especially adept at targeting high-value leads and/or any leads that slipped through the cracks.